singlequote/Laravel-datatables/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/singlequote/laravel-datatables.svg?style=flat-square)](https://packagist.org/packages/singlequote/laravel-datatables)
 [![Total Downloads](https://img.shields.io/packagist/dt/singlequote/laravel-datatables.svg?style=flat-square)](https://packagist.org/packages/singlequote/laravel-datatables)

-This repo contains a Datatable that can render a filterable and sortable table.
+This repo contains a Serverside Datatable that can render a filterable and sortable table.
 It aims to be very lightweight and easy to use.
 It has support for retrieving data asynchronously, pagination, permission check, role check, laravel policies and recursive searching in relations.

 ## Installation